HI everybody. I’m back from partying all night (and nursing the hangovers that followed) and ready to tackle those trousers.

 Now we are back to where everybody should follow along, no matter what trouser pattern they are using:

-We are almost done for today, but before we stop, let’s just get the front piece ready to trace: Get your front piece and your pocket facing piece, then slip the pocket facing under the front piece, aligning the markings on the pocket facing with the pocket opening on the front piece.
+We are almost done for today, but before we stop, let’s just get the front piece ready to trace (choose your size according to your hip measurement): Get your front piece and your pocket facing piece, then slip the pocket facing under the front piece, aligning the markings on the pocket facing with the pocket opening on the front piece.
 Tape in place with two small pieces, that will be easy to remove again after tracing.

 That’s it for today.
 Tomorrow we will have a look at our crotch curves and body spaces and will be tracing our pattern and getting it ready for tissue fitting.